n8n-io/n8n-docs/docs/integrations/builtin/credentials/bitwarden.md

 ## Using API Key

-To configure the Bitwarden credential, you'll need:
+To configure this credential, you'll need:

 - A **Client ID**
 - A **Client Secret**